-There is no way for a server to indicate that it will accept connections only from specific addresses.
+A server cannot indicate that it accepts connections only from specific addresses.
 The server can check the from-address returned by accept() and close a connection with an unacceptable client.
 A server can accept connections on more than one socket, or avoid blocking on the accept call.
-These techniques are presented in "Advanced Topics" on page 41.
+These techniques are presented in "Advanced Topics" on page 39.